 After taking out debt, the goal is to pay it off within a reasonable amount of time.
 If this isn’t happening, consumers would be well-advised to take measures to reduce their overall debt.
-If credit counselling and debt settlement options aren’t enough, perhaps bankruptcy may be the only option to alleviate all debt.
+If credit counselling and debt settlement options aren’t enough, perhaps bankruptcy in Saskatchewan may be the only option to alleviate all debt.

 Click here to find out how much it costs to declare bankruptcy in Canada.

 The process of bankruptcy is designed to help consumers eliminate their debt obligations.
 Consumers who have so much debt that they are unable to make their payments on time may opt to file for bankruptcy.
 In the province of Saskatchewan, bankruptcy can be filed even with debt as little as $1,000.
 That said, residents of Saskatchewan must be able to prove that they are unable to make their payments to pay down their debt, despite their best efforts.